 Stocks and shares ISAs are worth considering for long-term investments as over the longer term they have historically produced higher returns than cash accounts.
 Another advantage of holding investments in an ISA is that they do not have to be declared on your tax return.
 Stocks and shares ISA can be opened with as little as £100 or sometimes less.
 Both lump sum and monthly savings stocks and shares ISAs are also available.

-These ISAs are for adults who want to make tax-free savings on behalf of children under the age of 18. up to £9,000 (from 6th April 2020) can be saving or invested in Junior ISAs each tax year.
+These ISAs are for adults who want to make tax-free savings on behalf of children under the age of 18.
+Up to £9,000 can be saved or invested in Junior ISAs each tax year.
 They can hold cash or stocks and shares, or a combination of both.
 Junior cash ISAs are available from many banks and building societies.
 Junior stocks and shares ISAs are offered by some fund groups and investment trust managers and most investment platforms offer them.

 If there is at least ten years until the money is needed, it is worth considering Junior stocks and shares ISA as stock markets have historically produced better returns than cash accounts over the long term.